jizhang-cmu/autonomy_stack_diablo_setup/README.md

 ./system_bagfile_with_exploration_planner.sh
 ```

-In another terminal, source the ROS workspace (required for .db3 bagfiles) and play the bagfile.
+In another terminal, source the ROS workspace (required) and play the bagfile.

 ```
 source install/setup.bash